Need is All You Need: Homeostatic Neural Networks Adapt to Concept Shift: Homeostatic architecture of needful neural networks

-A homeostatic learner is given the task of classifying images of objects.
+Our homeostatic agent learns to classify images of objects.
 In a twist, the learner is designed to be needful – it depends on the objects that it classifies for its continued integrity and functionality.
-The objects can have direct effects, excitatory or inhibitory, on the learner itself.
-For example, in a classification of MNIST digits, the digits \{0,1,2,3,4\} have inhibitory effects and reduce the neural network's learning rate, while the digits \{5,6,7,8,9\} have excitatory effects and increase the neural network's learning rate.

-Critically, following classification of an object, the learner decides to either take it or leave it, that is, it can choose to either "ingest" or reject the recognized digit, and therefore to regulate its own learning rate.
-The agent must answer a question akin to "How does this object make me feel?"
-We use a counterfactual decision process to answer a related question, "How would my own functionality be affected by taking or leaving this object?"
-This introduces a homeostatic meta-task to secure the internal conditions under which the learner can perform the ostensible task of image classification.
-The learner assesses the desirability of each alternative by evaluating each version of itself against a store of recently seen objects and their labels (Fig. 1).
+The objects have direct effects, excitatory or inhibitory, on the learner itself.
+For example, in MNIST classification, the digits \{0,1,2,3,4\} have inhibitory effects and reduce the learning rate (LR), while the digits \{5,6,7,8,9\} have excitatory effects and increase the LR.
+(The mapping of digits to effects is arbitrary and is ordered here only for convenience.)
+Critically, following classification of an object, the learner decides to either "ingest" the digit and alter its own learning rate, or "reject" the digit and keep its current learning rate.
+We use a counterfactual decision process to answer the question, "How would my own functionality be affected by taking or leaving this object?"
+The learner evaluates each alternative by simulating both versions of itself and testing them against a store of recently seen objects and labels (Supplementary Fig. 1).
+Misperceiving an object can lead to performing the wrong simulation of the object’s effects on the learner.
+This will drive the wrong LR decision, further destabilizing future perceptions.

-With its own skin in the game, the homeostatic learner naturally chooses the course of action that best improves its classification ability.
-This arrangement sets up a "strange loop" (Hofstadter 2007) of causality in which accurate classification is desirable to the classifier itself.
-Mis-identification of an object can lead to mis-prediction of the object’s effects on the learner.
-The learner is therefore incentivized to improve performance, especially during times of great change – and great peril.